lint-staged/lint-staged/README.md

 #### `--diff-filter [string]`

 By default only files that are _added_, _copied_, _modified_, or _renamed_ are included.
 Use this flag to override the default `ACMR` value with something else: _added_ (`A`), _copied_ (`C`), _deleted_ (`D`), _modified_ (`M`), _renamed_ (`R`), _type changed_ (`T`), _unmerged_ (`U`), _unknown_ (`X`), or _pairing broken_ (`B`).
 See also the `git diff` docs for [--diff-filter](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---diff-filterACDMRTUXB82308203).

+#### `--continue-on-error`

+By default _lint-staged_ will "exit early" when any of the configured tasks fails, to make sure the runtime is short.
+With this flag, _lint-staged_ will instead run all tasks to completion and only fail at the end, allowing all task output to be seen.

 #### `--fail-on-changes`